 Can You Drive on Highways and at Night?

 G2 drivers can use 400-series highways with no supervisor.
-There is no curfew or time-of-day restriction for G2 holders — you can drive at 2 AM alone if you choose.
+There is no curfew or time-of-day restriction for G2 holders.
+You can drive at 2 AM alone if you choose.
 The only time-related restriction is the passenger limit in the first 6 months (midnight to 5 AM, passengers 19 and under).

 How Long Do the G2 Restrictions Last?